 - 1. If Type(V) is not Reference, return V. - 2.
 Let base be the result of calling GetBase(V). - 3.
 If IsUnresolvableReference(V), throw a ReferenceError exception. - 4.
 If IsPropertyReference(V), then - a.
-If HasPrimitiveBase(V), then let base be ToObject(base) (see 9.9). - b.
-Return the result of calling the [[Get]] internal method of base, passing GetReferencedName(V) for the argument. - 5.
+If HasPrimitiveBase(V) is false, then let get be the [[Get]] internal method of base, otherwise let get be the special [[Get]] internal method defined below. - b.
+Return the result of calling the get internal method using base as its this value, and passing GetReferencedName(V) for the argument. - 5.
 Else, base must be an environment record. - a.
 Return the result of calling the GetBindingValue (see 10.2.1) concrete method of base passing GetReferencedName(V) and IsStrictReference(V) as arguments.